-In recent years, patients who have echocardiogramsare often told they have a condition called patent foramen ovale, or PFO.
+In recent years, patients who have echocardiograms are often told they have a condition called patent foramen ovale, or PFO.
 The advice they receive after being given this diagnosis will vary wildly.
-Some doctors will want to treat them with Coumadin or aspirin to try to prevent blood clots.
+Some doctors will want to treat them with blood thinners to prevent blood clots.
 Others will recommend an invasive procedure to install a special device to close the PFO.
 Still others will tell the patient that a PFO has no real significance at all, and that no therapy is required.

 In this review I will describe what is known about PFO, and will try to place the current controversy regarding its treatment into perspective.

 What is a PFO?